chriskpeterson/vuepress2/docs/projects.md

 I am very interested in interactive documentation delivery models.
 I believe we can reduce task complexity by allowing customers to choose options and retrieve relevant content.
 We realized this with the HPE Synergy Firmware Comparison Tool.
 Customers reported fewer issues understanding the supported software and firmware for their solution.
 Even better, we received positive feedback from customers and the field.

 ### HPE Synergy Firmware Comparison Tool
-The firmware comparison tool allows customers to choose and compare two HPE Synergy Custom SPPs.
+This firmware comparison tool allows customers to choose and compare two HPE Synergy Custom SPPs.
 I created this tool as a way to present a table with over fifteen columns to our customers.

 ### HPE ConvergedSystems 750 Interactive Matrix
 This is very basic interactivity allowing the customer to filter through the table content.